Let’s start at the beginning when creating written website content

 Feel like you’re drowning already?

 The first thing to consider is whether you have to/ want to do this work yourself.
 If you’re pumped, brilliant!
-However, if you’re not gnawing at the bit like many, there are a lot of content writers out there that can help plan and create this essential material.
+However, if you’re not gnawing at the bit like many, there are a lot of content writers out there that can help plan and create this essential material with you and your website designer (if you’ve got one).
 I recommend searching in your local area for a content writer that you can meet up with to discuss what you need.
-They can then also be in touch with your website designer to make sure that every written piece of your site is clear and intentional.
+They can then also be in touch with your website designer with the drafted content to make sure that every written piece of your site is clear and intentional.
 If you can’t find anyone in your area, there are online platforms such as UpWork where you can post a notice and receive job applications for your content work request.

 Going it alone?
 Let’s get started: